The Next Level of Competition

 * Minimum Age/Dots: 400 Female / 425 Male Required + one of the following (for both male and female):

-- Arnold Masters of Iron: Best Lifter (by age/dots)
+- Arnold Masters Raw Challenge: Best Lifter (by age/dots)

 - Regionals: Best Lifter (by age/dots)

-- Raw Nationals: Top 15 Best Lifters (by age/dots)
+- Masters Nationals Top 15 Best Lifters (by age/dots)

 *Minimum Dots: 75 Female / 95 Male Required + one of the following (for both male and female):